 - Consider any health concerns and your current lifestyle.
 Your well-being is a huge factor in determining your future needs.
 And preventive healthcare can significantly decrease the amount of money you need to reach your state of independence.

 - What is your family status?
-Identify your current situation, future plans, special needs to factor in, e.g., elderly parents, about to have kids, or perhaps your kids will be moving out.
-As you know, extra mouths to feed and additional care costs can dramatically affect your savings and income.
+Identify your current situation, plans, and special needs to factor in, e.g., elderly parents, about to have kids, or perhaps your kids will be moving out.
+Extra mouths to feed and additional care costs can dramatically affect your savings and income.

-Now that you have a clear picture of your current status and an idea of how you want your future to unfold — let’s take a look at what it takes to make financial freedom a more achievable goal.
+Now that you have a clear picture of your current status and how you want your future to unfold — let’s take a look at what it takes to make financial freedom a more achievable goal.

 The four stages to unlocking financial freedom